 Once the upholstered seat was done, we simply installed it on top and then screwed it into place from underneath inside a few of the cabinets!

 Of course, a DIY window seat isn’t complete without pillows, blankets, and faux fur! 😉

-We even added a small side table next to ours for setting down drinks, books, phones, etc.
+I also placed a small side table (actually technically a plant stand) next to ours for setting down drinks, books, phones, etc.

 Seriously, did functional storage ever look so good?!
 I now have all of my fine china and a bunch of my crafting supplies hidden away but easily accessible.

 So, what do you think?
 Are you ready to install one in your home??
 Do it!! 🙂

 - Build a support structure out of your 2x4s on edge.
 This should be as wide as your overall window seat and 20" deep (to allow for a 4" toe kick) with support runners ever 12" or so.

 - Assemble the IKEA cabinets and center on top of your base structure.
 If there's any gap between the edge of the cabinets and the overall width of your seat, cut spacers from your 1x3 to install between the cabinets or on the ends to accommodate.

 - Use clamps to screw the cabinets to the spacers and then screw all the cabinets into the base structure.